-White Nexus 4 officially announced by LG as company exec hints at upcoming Android tabletAlex Wagner - Deputy Managing Editor, News Desk
+White Nexus 4 officially announced by LG as company exec hints at upcoming Android tabletAlex Wagner - Editorial Director of News and Content

 The white Nexus 4 has been the subject of many rumors and leaks as of late, but today the hotly-anticipated handset finally made the jump from Rumordom to Officialville.
 LG this morning confirmed the white Nexus 4's existence, saying that the device features "the same stellar Android experience as the original Nexus 4," including a 4.7-inch 1280x768 display, 2GB RAM and a quad-core Snapdragon S4 Pro processor.